Blackboard Resources for Faculty

 Training Resources

-- To learn the Ultra platform, Blackboard Ultra training is conducted through the Department of Georgia Online Learning and Development (GOLD) at TCSG.
-You will receive emails from Shauna Maher at GVTS regarding Ultra Training webinars and recordings as they become available.
+Once you have gotten your feet wet, browse the Blackboard Ultra training resources available in the CTL Solution Center, on the TCSG / GOLD Training Page, and on Blackboard Help.
+Blackboard Ultra training is conducted through the Department of Georgia Online Learning and Development (GOLD) at TCSG.
+You will receive emails from Shauna Maher at GVTC regarding Ultra Training webinars and recordings as they become available.

 Professional Development